ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 Does the class capture all of the useful behavior of the thing being modeled to be re-usable?
 ## Primitiveness
 Does the class capture all of the useful behavior of the thing being modeled to be re-usable?

+> Irrespective any interview or Object orient discussion, you might have come across this question.
+> What is the difference between function and a method?